nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add an appointment
-2. AddressBook adds the appointment
+2. MediContacts adds the appointment

     Use case ends.

 **Extensions**

 * 1a.
-The given appointment is a duplicate already in the AddressBook.
+The given appointment is a duplicate already in the MediContacts.

     * 1a1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.

 * 1b.
 The given patient name uses the wrong format.

     * 1b1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.

 * 1c.
 The given doctor name uses the wrong format.

     * 1c1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.

 * 1d.
 The given date uses the wrong format.

     * 1d1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.

 * 1e.
 The given time uses the wrong format.

     * 1e1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.